What’s a Renewable Energy Park?

 - Rising gas prices

-As new renewable energy supply enters the market, simple economics suggest prices should decrease.
+As cheaper energy supply enters the market, simple economics suggest prices should decrease.

 How can local businesses and communities get involved?